How should a hiring employer respond if it receives a request from an agency worker for information under the Agency Workers Regulations 2010?

 Agency workers have the right to request information to ensure that they are receiving equal treatment under the Agency Workers Regulations 2010 (SI 2010/93).

-If a hiring employer receives a request from an agency worker for information about collective facilities and amenities, or permanent vacancies, which he or she is entitled to access from day one of the assignment, the employer must respond within 28 days of receiving the request.
+If a hiring employer receives a request from an agency worker for information about collective facilities and amenities, or permanent vacancies, which they are entitled to access from day one of the assignment, the employer must respond within 28 days of receiving the request.
 It must provide a written statement setting out:

 - all relevant information about the rights to which comparable employees have access; and